 Figure legends.
 Figure legends should be typed double-spaced on pages separate from the text.
 The Figures must correspond with the order in which they are mentioned in the text.
 A Figure legend is made of the Figure title (in bold) and the subsequent description or explanation.
 If the Figure is composed of panels, each panel should be described in the legend.
 All abbreviations used in the Figure should be identified either after their first mention in the legend or in alphabetical order at the end of each legend.
 All symbols used must be explained.
 If previously published figures are used, written permission from the original publisher is required.
 Ensure that all figures are labelled and called for correctly, i.e. Figure 1, Figure 2, etc.

 Tables.
-Tables must be submitted in Word document format only.
+Tables should be included at the end of the main manuscript.
 Do not use images for tables (for example: .jpeg format, screenshots and other image formats).
 Explanatory notes below the Table are encouraged.
 Tables must be cited in numerical order in the text.
 Tables should be self-explanatory, and the data presented in them should not be duplicated in the text or figures.
 All abbreviations used within the tables must be listed in alphabetical order in a footnote appearing beneath the Table.
 Tables must be numbered using Arabic numerals both within the text and in the accompanying captions.
 Label Tables carefully when submitting.
 If previously published Tables are used, written permission from the original publisher is required.
-Ensure that all tables are labelled and called for correctly, i.e. Table 1, Table 2, etc.
+Ensure that all tables are labelled and called for correctly, i.e., Table 1, Table 2, etc.

 Figures, line drawings and graphs.
 The number of submitted figures should be appropriate to avoid redundancy and promote clarity.
 There is no fee for the publication of colour figures.
 Lettering should be of sufficient size to be legible after reduction for publication (optimal size 12 points).
 Decimals, lines, and other details must be strong enough for reproduction.
 The size of each image must preferably be a minimum of 8 cm x 8 cm.
 This size is equivalent to one column width of printed text.
 Label Figures carefully when submitting.
 Figures must be numbered using Arabic numerals.
 For Figures in panel format please use the following notation: Figure 1A, Figure 1B, Figure 1C, etc., for the different panels.
 All abbreviations used must be listed in alphabetical order in a footnote under the Figure.
 All Figures must be referred to and cited in numerical order in the text.
 If one panel of a Figure is referred to, then all panels of that Figure must be referred to, and appear in alphabetical order in the text.
 If this is not appropriate, simply refer to the Figure number and omit mention of the panels.
 It is the author’s responsibility to obtain permission from the copyright holders: copyright applies to photographs and original artwork for diagrams and it is courteous to seek permission for extensive use of factual matter in a Table or box.
 Journals, not authors, usually retain copyright for articles.